dartmouthrobotics/ysi_exo/README.md

 # ysi_exo

 Driver for the YSI EXO sondes that interface with the computer through the signal output adapter (v1 or v2), via RS232.
+This fork has been updated to work with ROS noetic and Ubuntu 20.04.

 ## License